Article first published February 2018, updated July 2019

 With the help of technologies like big data and AI, you can discover what people buy, and based on that, recommend possible purchases which drive the retention up.

-You have many options available you can use to get started with retention.
+You have many options available that you can use to get started with retention.
 To illustrate what I mean, take a look at the following stats:

 - According to a whitepaper done by Emarsys, 80% of businesses surveyed relied on email marketing for customer retention.